flowingones/cargo-parcel-plugins/README.md

 });
 ```

-Add the Twind Plugin to the Cargo Parcel configuration in `/config/parcel.ts`
+Add the `TwindPlugin` to the Cargo Parcel configuration in `/config/parcel.ts`
 and pass in the twind configuration.

 ```ts